wp-plugins/bp-groupblog/readme.txt

 == Description ==

+**NOTE: We realize something is going haywire atm with regards to users being added to the main blog instead of the group blog.
+We are currently working out a fix.
+Please don't use this plugin until version 1.4.6.**

 The BuddyPress Groupblog plugin extends the group functionality by enabling each group to have a single blog associated with it.
 Group members are automatically added to the blog and will have blog roles as set by the groupblog admin settings.

 **Features:**